IS SAFETY EXPENSIVE?

 Several requests by the workshop manager for a replacement, even if a cheaper one, have been turned down because the funds are needed elsewhere.
 The cost for this cheaper alternative is put at 75,000NGN.

 It’s a few days to Christmas and the workshop is filled with customers’ orders waiting for onward transportation to the head office the next morning.
-Unfortunately there is a fire incident that night after close of work.
+Unfortunately, there is a fire incident that night after the closing of work.
 The guards on duty try putting out the flames and two of them are injured in the process.
-Eventually the fire is put out by the Federal Fire Service.
+Eventually, the fire is put out by the Federal Fire Service.